airbytehq/terraform-provider-airbyte/docs/resources/destination_keen.md

 Required:

-- `api_key` (String) To get Keen Master API Key, navigate to the Access tab from the left-hand, side panel and check the Project Details section.
+- `api_key` (String, Sensitive) To get Keen Master API Key, navigate to the Access tab from the left-hand, side panel and check the Project Details section.
-- `destination_type` (String) must be one of ["keen"]
 - `project_id` (String) To get Keen Project ID, navigate to the Access tab from the left-hand, side panel and check the Project Details section.

 Optional:

-- `infer_timestamp` (Boolean) Allow connector to guess keen.timestamp value based on the streamed data.
+- `infer_timestamp` (Boolean) Default: true
+Allow connector to guess keen.timestamp value based on the streamed data.